Whitepaper: The Future of Skin Monitoring

 With Miiskin PRO, providers can offer free use of Miiskin to their patients and then access the high-quality photo diaries of patients’ moles and wider skin areas.

 High-quality photos taken over time can improve medical decision-making during most types of consultations.
 A photo diary of skin health fills in the gaps to supplement what the clinician sees and is told in the physical or virtual appointment.
-In virtual consults, these photos can also alleviate issues with video quality that are challenging for observing conditions.
+Thanks to dermatology telehealth and virtual consults, these photos also can alleviate issues with video quality that make observing conditions more challenging.

 “With thousands of users taking photos of their skin every month or so, the impact of this app is clear: offering patients useful digital tools at no cost to them can help dermatologists improve the quality of in-office care.
 Providing better care to patients is advantageous to any practice,”– says Dr. Andrew Weinstein, MD, of Boynton Beach SKIN, the first practice in the U.S. to implement the new Miiskin PRO telehealth solution.